To enroll in the PADI or SSI Divemaster course you need to be:

 Skill 5: Deep dive scenario - prepare & complete a deep dive paying attention to necessary safety procedures

-THIS IS ALL ABOUT THE PROGRAMS YOU CAN TEACH AS A PADI DIVEMASTER
+THIS IS ALL ABOUT THE PROGRAMS YOU CAN SUPPORT AS A PADI DIVEMASTER

 We will practice these with your buddies acting as students in scenarios and workshops and thereby build you confidence for the real thing!